-As of September of 2019, research conducted by Verizon states that almost half of enterprises, that’s right…half, are willing to sacrifice their mobile security in order to gain “advantages” in speed and productivity.
-This marks an increase from just 2018, when this metric measured at a still-too-high one-third of enterprises.
+As of September 2019, research conducted by Verizon states that almost half of enterprises, that’s right…half, are willing to sacrifice their mobile security to gain “advantages” in speed and productivity.
+This marks an increase from 2018, when this metric was measured at a still-too-high one-third of enterprises.
 Of course, such behaviors could bring severe consequences.

-That’s why we wanted to share how your business could exercise mobility, while still preserving security.
+That’s why we wanted to share how your business could exercise mobility while preserving security.

-Why You Aren’t Safe as a Small/Medium-Sized Business
+Why You Need Mobile Security as a Small/Medium-Sized Business

 Unfortunately for the SMB, this is no longer the case.

-Nowadays, like many other industries, cyber crime has largely become automated.
-So, once an attack is designed, there is no reason that a cyber criminal wouldn’t use it against a wide variety of businesses.
-It’s a little like using a bug zapper compared to the traditional flyswatter–you actually have to actively swing around the flyswatter, whereas a bug zapper allows you to set it up and let it do the work for you.
-Less effort, for equal (or really, improved) results.
+Nowadays, like many other industries, cybercrime has largely become automated.
+So, once an attack is designed, there is no reason that a cybercriminal wouldn’t use it against various businesses.
+It’s a little like using a bug zapper compared to the traditional flyswatter–you actually have to swing around the flyswatter actively, whereas a bug zapper allows you to set it up and let it do the work for you.
+Less effort for equal (or really, improved) results.

 What to Do About It

-Therefore, you need to make sure that the mobile devices your employees are using throughout their day have the proper protections, and that (perhaps even more importantly) your employees are actually using them, and properly.
+Therefore, you need to make sure that the mobile devices your employees are using throughout their day have the proper protections and that (perhaps even more importantly) your employees are actually using them properly.